 Giant venomous flying spiders with 4-inch legs heading to New York area as they spread across East Coast

 First came the spotted lanternflies, then the cicadas, and now, the spiders.
-The Northeast U.S. is bracing for an invasion of giant venomous spiders with half-inch-long legs that can parachute through the air.
+The Northeast U.S. is bracing for an invasion of giant venomous spiders with 4-inch-long legs that can parachute through the air.

 Earlier this year, New Jersey Pest Control warned of the incoming spiders, saying Joro spiders will be "hard to miss" as females have a leg span of up to 4 inches and are known for their vibrant yellow and grey bodies.